wwwouaiebe/TravelNotes/src/README.md

 First, you need Node.js and a local web server installed on your computer.
 Having GitHub Desktop and a Git shell will also facilitate your life.

-Then clone leaflet.TravelNotes in your GitHub repository and install it on your computer.
+Then clone TravelNotess in your GitHub repository and install it on your computer.

-Open a Node.js command prompt or a Git shell and go to the directory where leaflet.TravelNote is installed and run __npm install leaflet.TravelNotes__.
+Open a Node.js command prompt or a Git shell and go to the directory where TravelNotes is installed and run __npm install TravelNotess__.
 All the needed Node packages wil be installed.

 From the Node.js command prompt or Git shell run:
 - __grunt__ to verify the sources with eslint